nsidc/ms2gt/00README.txt

 restricting the swath center fraction used to 0.75 of the total swath width when a UTM projection is specified in gpdfile.

-As of 0.20, A new program called "projection" was written to retrieve the standard projection name string from a gpd file so that mod02.pl can determine when a UTM projection has been specified.
+As of 0.20, a new program called "projection" was written to retrieve the standard projection name string from a gpd file so that mod02.pl can determine when a UTM projection has been specified.
 The utility program apply_mask was modified to accept the -S option to allow a mask file to be in the same format specified for the input file, and to print an error if bytes_per_cell is 8 and either the -b or -B byte_swap options are specified.

+As of 0.21, the mapx library used in MS2GT has been changed to use the current subversion-controlled release 0.9.
+This appears to have fixed a problem on some installations whereby certain programs that use the mapx library such as "gridsize" and "projection" caused "Segmentation fault" errors on some installations.